-Maitlan nodded, glanced down at the bloody Lieutenant Fortuch and sat.
+Maitlan nodded, gazed down at the bloody Lieutenant Fortuch, and sat.

 Blackhawk tossed him a chunk.

-The man with the broken collarbone cradled his arm as he regained his feet.
-Taking his leather belt, he pulled it tight around his shoulders to brace it. .
-Glowering at the defeated Fortuch, he winced as he too took an empty seat.
+The man with the broken collarbone took off his leather belt, securing it around his shoulders to brace the painful break.
+There was no better remedy.
+Glowering at the defeated Fortuch, he winced as he, too, took an empty seat.

-Still clutching his broken wrist, the third man cast a sullen glance at his former comrades, but couldn’t meet Blackhawk’s gaze.
-The craven slunk out of the mess.
+The last man cast a sullen glance at his former comrades but couldn’t meet Blackhawk’s gaze.
+The craven slunk out of the mess clutching his broken wrist,.
 Fortuch remained motionless on the floor.

 With the fight over, the mess hall filled up again.
+There was excitement in the air.
 Someone removed Lieutenant Fortuch.

-Blackhawk left the mess.
-He’d made quite a few friends, including two of his assailants and many onlookers.
-He was pleased with the way things had turned out, especially as it made it less likely he’d be charged with brawling.
+By the time he left the mess, he’d made quite a few friends, including the two assailants and many onlookers.
+Pleased with the way things had turned out, he let out a sigh.
+He hoped not to suffer a charge of brawling.

-Drawing out the silver chain, he took the buttons from his breast pocket, slid the chain through each and fastened it behind his neck.
+He looked forward to his cot.
+After closing the door of his shanty, he drew out the silver chain.
+Fishing the buttons from his pocket, he slid them on the chain and fastened it behind his neck.

 The way is clear when it is needed.